Culdees Required Abbots, Priests, Monks and even Nuns to be married in purity and with periods of separation for their courses of services.

 The Married Abbots

-The Venerable Bede(672-735) complained against the Celtic church in general.
+It was also well documented how Venerable Bede(672-735), and many others, complained against the Celtic married Monks in general.
 As quoted from Egberti Dialogus de Ecclesiatical Institutions Page 274 and Origines Anglicanae Page 127, we find several points.

 One of the main points that stand out is his statement: